Mofahdi/OFM-magpie-CNN-model-PF_classification/README.md

 # OFM-magpie-CNN-model-PF_class
-Thermoelectric power factor classification by CNN model that utilizes orbital field matrix (OFM) and magpie features
+Classification by CNN model that utilizes orbital field matrix (OFM) and magpie features.
+It was used to classify thermoelectric power factor.